 the Community Foundation for the people of Kirklees.

-Applications are on from December 1st 2020.
-We will hold weekly panel meeting and award grants on a rolling basis until the funds are gone.
+We award grants on a rolling basis until the funds are gone.
 Grants will be paid within 14 days of the panel meeting.

 One Community Foundation understands the impact that the Coronavirus will have upon communities.
 With this in mind, the Foundation, and its donors, have come together to respond to the growing emergency.
 We are keen to make sure that the organisations helping those most affected get the support that they need, so have launched a Coronavirus Emergency Fund in partnership with National Emergencies Trust (NET) and the Department for Digital, Culture, Media & Sport - GOV.UK (DCMS).

 Currently, we are awarding grants for a period up to June 30th 2021.
 You must be able to spend all of your grants by this date; otherwise, it will need to be repaid.
 No extensions will be granted.

 Please note: we aim to make payments very quickly from this fund - therefore please follow these requests:

 If you have applied before: Only upload a copy of your most recent bank statement.
 It must show your group name, sort code and account number. (no older than 6 months)

 If you are applying to us for the first time: We will need a copy of your constitution or governing document, a list of at least three trustees not related and not at same address including names, addresses and contact details, and your most recent bank statement. (no older than 6 months).